Evanlab02/ShoppingListApp-Legacy/README.md

 A shopping list app that you can run at home on your own server.

+## Note

+This repo is being archived soon but the project does not end here.
+I am currently working on moving away from a monorepo structure.
+Please keep an eye here for links to the new repos.

 ## Why was this project created?

 This project was created as a way to deal with a problem that I have.
 I have tried many different apps and websites to keep track of my shopping list, but I have never found one that I really like.
 So I decided to create my own.
 With shared items and stores between users but personal shopping lists.